South Tyrol: Autonomy

 In 1992, Italy and Austria officially ended their dispute over the autonomy issue on the basis of the agreement of 1972.

 The extensive self-government provided by the current institutional framework has been advanced as a model for settling interethnic disputes and for the successful protection of linguistic minorities.
 This is among the reasons why the Ladin municipalities of Cortina d'Ampezzo/Anpezo, Livinallongo del Col di Lana/Fodom and Colle Santa Lucia/Col have asked in a referendum to be detached from Veneto and reannexed to the province, from which they were separated under the fascist government.

+During the COVID-19 pandemic in 2020, South Tyrol maintained regular cross-border activities.
+It passed a law to reopen early from lockdown, and supplied face masks (via Austria) to the rest of Italy during a national shortage.

 Euroregion

-In 1996, the Euroregion Tyrol-South Tyrol-Trentino was formed between the Austrian state of Tyrol and the Italian provinces of South Tyrol and Trentino.
+In 1996, the Euroregion Tyrol-South Tyrol-Trentino was formed.
+As well as South Tyrol, the other members are the Austrian federal state Tyrol to the north and east and the Italian autonomous province of Trento to the south.
 The boundaries of the association correspond to the old County of Tyrol.
 The aim is to promote regional peace, understanding and cooperation in many areas.
 The region's assemblies meet together as one on various occasions, and have set up a common liaison office with the European Union in Brussels.

 Geography

 South Tyrol is located at the northernmost point in Italy.
-The province is bordered by Austria to the east and north, specifically by the Austrian federal-states Tyrol and Salzburg, and by the Swiss canton of Graubünden to the west.
+The province is bordered by Austria to the east and north, specifically by the Austrian states Tyrol and Salzburg, and by the Swiss canton of Graubünden to the west.
 The Italian provinces of Belluno, Trentino, and Sondrio border to the southeast, south, and southwest, respectively.

 The landscape itself is mostly cultivated with different types of shrubs and forests and is highly mountainous.

 Entirely located in the Alps, the province's landscape is dominated by mountains.
 The highest peak is the Ortler (3905 m) in the far west, which is also the highest peak in the Eastern Alps outside the Bernina Range.
 Even more famous are the craggy peaks of the Dolomites in the eastern part of the region.

 The following mountain groups are (partially) in South Tyrol.
 All but the Sarntal Alps are on the border with Austria, Switzerland, or other Italian provinces.
 The ranges are clockwise from the west and for each the highest peak is given that is within the province or on its border.

 Located between the mountains are many valleys, where the majority of the population lives.